 At least once every five years, we review each school to confirm it is meeting the goals and requirements set forth in its charter agreement.
 In the school's 15th year of operation, the school is required to submit an application requesting to renew its charter.
 In school year 2018 - 19, we conducted 14 reviews and renewals at the following schools:

 Five-Year Review

 Academy of Hope Adult PCS

-District of Columbia International School
+District of Columbia International PCS

 Democracy Prep PCS - Congress Heights

-Harmony DC PCS - School of Excellence
+Harmony PCS

-Lee Montessori PCS
+Lee Montessori

 10-Year Review